TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

-  -l, --logs              display only the logs found in the transaction(s) -m, --emitter strings   for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings     for the --logs option only, filter logs to show only those with this topic(s) -H, --ether             specify value in ether
+  -l, --logs              display only the logs found in the transaction(s) -m, --emitter strings   for the --logs option only, filter logs to show only those logs emitted by the given address(es) -B, --topic strings     for the --logs option only, filter logs to show only those with this topic(s) -R, --cache_traces      force the transaction's traces into the cache -H, --ether             specify value in ether
   -o, --cache             force the results of the query into the cache -D, --decache           removes related items from the cache